Design Philosophy | Jute Interior Design

 Granite counter with plates

 At Jute, we believe in prioritizing natural materials and minimizing waste without sacrificing aesthetics.
-Conscious of the impact our homes have on the environment and on our health, we believe in constructing clean, purposeful spaces made to last a lifetime.
+Conscious of the impact our homes have on our health and on the environment, we believe in constructing clean, purposeful spaces made to last a lifetime.

-When it comes to sustainability, we’ve found that term means different things to different people—and there’s no wrong answer.
-Here’s how sustainability informs our design principles and process.
+When it comes to wellness, we’ve found that term means different things to different people—and there’s no wrong answer.
+Here’s how it informs our design principles and process.

 Everyone knows that eating organic food, using clean beauty and household products, and even wearing organic clothing is better for their health and the planet.
-And with climate change, we’re all becoming more aware of our footprint.
-The thing we still haven’t addressed is how the materials in our homes impact the environment.
+And with climate changes, we’re all more aware of our footprint.
+The thing we still haven’t fully addressed is how the materials in our homes impact our health and that of the environment.

-For us at Jute, it means making decisions in the earth’s best interest.
+For us at Jute, sustainability means making decisions in the earth’s best interest.
+And wellness is living in harmony within an environment.
 We believe that what’s good for the environment will, in turn, be good for you, your health, and your home.

 How does that translate to your design philosophy?

-In broad strokes, that means choosing natural materials over manmade, reframing what we think of as disposable in an effort to reduce waste, and making everyday conscious decisions that support those two things.
+In broad strokes, that means choosing natural materials over man made, creating safety and ease within a built environment and making everyday intentional decisions that support those two things.

 Granite counter with plates

 At Jute, we believe in prioritizing natural materials and minimizing waste without sacrificing aesthetics.
-Conscious of the impact our homes have on the environment and on our health, we believe in constructing clean, purposeful spaces made to last a lifetime.
+Conscious of the impact our homes have on our health and on the environment, we believe in constructing clean, purposeful spaces made to last a lifetime.

-When it comes to sustainability, we’ve found that term means different things to different people—and there’s no wrong answer.
-Here’s how sustainability informs our design principles and process.
+When it comes to wellness, we’ve found that term means different things to different people—and there’s no wrong answer.
+Here’s how it informs our design principles and process.

 Everyone knows that eating organic food, using clean beauty and household products, and even wearing organic clothing is better for their health and the planet.
-And with climate change, we’re all becoming more aware of our footprint.
-The thing we still haven’t addressed is how the materials in our homes impact the environment.
+And with climate changes, we’re all more aware of our footprint.
+The thing we still haven’t fully addressed is how the materials in our homes impact our health and that of the environment.

-For us at Jute, it means making decisions in the earth’s best interest.
+For us at Jute, sustainability means making decisions in the earth’s best interest.
+And wellness is living in harmony within an environment.
 We believe that what’s good for the environment will, in turn, be good for you, your health, and your home.

 How does that translate to your design philosophy?

-In broad strokes, that means choosing natural materials over manmade, reframing what we think of as disposable in an effort to reduce waste, and making everyday conscious decisions that support those two things.
+In broad strokes, that means choosing natural materials over man made, creating safety and ease within a built environment and making everyday intentional decisions that support those two things.

-Definitely not—anything you can do in support of sustainability is better than nothing.
+Definitely not—anything you can do to integrate wellness into your daily life at home is helpful.
 It’s like working out twice a week versus not exercising at all; think incrementally, and once you start seeing measurable results in terms of how you feel, maybe you’ll feel empowered to do more.

 What sets Jute apart from other design firms?

-We have an aesthetic point of view, but we take it one step further and address energy, breathability, and functionality.
+We have an aesthetic point of view, but we take it one step further and address energy, breathability, functionality, and connection to nature.
 We get to the bottom of what’s really important to a client from a holistic perspective.

 What does your process look like?